abingham/storer/README.md

 ## avatar_exists?
-Asks whether the avatar with the given avatar_name has entered the kata with the given kata_id.
+Asks whether the avatar with the given avatar_name has started in the kata with the given kata_id.
 - parameters, eg
 ```
   {     "kata_id": "15B9AD6C42",